nzakas/understandinges6/manuscript/05-Destructuring.md

 }
 ```

-Since destructuring assignment throws an error when the right side expression evaluates to `null` or `undefined`, the same is true when the third argument isn't passed.
+Since destructuring throws an error when the right side expression evaluates to `null` or `undefined`, the same is true when the third argument isn't passed to `setCookie()`.

-You can work around this behavior by providing a default value for the destructured parameter:
+If you want the destructured parameter to be required, then this behavior isn't all that troubling.
+However, if you want the destructured parameter to be optional, you can work around this behavior by providing a default value for the destructured parameter:

 ```js
 function setCookie(name, value, { secure, path, domain, expires } = {}) {